-Michael Hammerschmidt is vice president of development at the Science History Institute, which was formed by the merger of the Life Sciences Foundation (LSF) and the Chemical Heritage Foundation.
+Michael Hammerschmidt is vice president, philanthropy, at the Science History Institute, which was formed by the merger of the Life Sciences Foundation (LSF) and the Chemical Heritage Foundation.
 He was previously vice president for development at LSF, a position he held from 2013 until his appointment at the Institute in December 2018.

 Michael has worked with a range of start-ups, established educational institutions, and health-care organizations over a 30-year career in development.
 He served as associate vice president for development and executive director at the University Foundation at California State University, Northridge, where he built and implemented a new campus-wide development program while serving as a member of the university’s earthquake recovery team; assistant dean for external affairs at Tulane Law School, where he managed the $15 million campaign for a new building for the law school as part of a university-wide $300 million campaign; and director of regional development and director of annual giving at Brandeis University, where he managed the regional major gift program of the university’s $200 million campaign and spent a year as interim head of alumni relations.
 Working under contract as executive director for North America at the National Institute for Psychobiology in Israel, he created and implemented their “American Friends” organization.